wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 returns the size of the encoding field plus the length field, if the entry stores an integer.
 Otherwise, it always returns `1` for integers.

+## Redis Python Client Library

+At the client side, a client library is needed to communicate with Redis server.
+The client library implements Redis's `RESP` protocol, which encodes strings, arrays, and so on into a specific format that can be understood by Redis server.
+Many open-sourced implementations of the Redis client interface are available, and in this section, we go over the [Python language implementation](https://github.com/redis/redis-py), `redis-py`.

 ## Build, Compilation, and Usage

 ### Disabling Persistence